Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 # Quantification of COL1A1+ cells

-The code is avalaible on the Github page: https://github.com/Atte-Oskari-Rasanen/COL1A1_quantification
+The code is available on the Github page: https://github.com/Atte-Oskari-Rasanen/COL1A1_quantification

 ## Motivation